 Hestia is one of the largest providers of domestic abuse refuges in London and South East and the main organisation supporting victims of modern slavery in the capital.
 Details of their advice line can be found at hestia.org/everyones-business-advice-line.
 If there is immediate danger always call 999.

 Have you got a case study to share?
 Get in touch.

 The country is in a very deep crisis.
 At NPC we are working with philanthropists and partners on how they can more effectively fund charities now, and we want to hear your ideas about what more can be done.

 This is a series of case studies in the form of question and answer sessions which further explore the impact of the coronavirus crisis from the perspective of individual charities.

 The impact of the coronavirus pandemic is vast.
-Charities will need to be resourceful, responsive, collaborative and innovative.
-This toolkit pulls together all the resources we think will be useful in a charity’s response to Covid-19 right now, and over the coming months.
+Charities need to be resourceful, responsive, collaborative and innovative.
+This toolkit pulls together all the resources we think will be useful in a charity’s response to Covid-19.